andrealommen/PHY104/project.md

 *	Simulating a data set
 *	Plotting one parameter vs another
 *	Modeling the data (e.g. fitting a curve), or doing some numerical analysis such as a correlation analysis
-*	Assessing the validity of your model using residuals or other techniques such a chi-squared
+*	Assessing the validity of your model using residuals
 *	Using only a subset of the data that meet some criterion (e.g. just some rows from your table using the "loc" method or np.where)
 *	Aggregating Data (e.g. combining all the different entries for cities in Pennsylvania into one combined entry for Pennsylvania)
 *	Dictionaries